40 Best Christmas Movies of All Time

 Jim Carrey starred in the 2000 live-action movie, but nothing beats the animated TV movie from 1966.
 Boris Karloff (who starred as Frankenstein and the Mummy) voices the Grinch and the narrator.
 Karloff was a talent at turning a monster into a sympathetic human.
 And that’s the prime lesson at the heart of Dr. Seuss tale.
 The TV classic boasts terrific animation based on Seuss’s iconic and bizarro illustrations.
 And it contains the added tune “You’re a Mean One Mr. Grinch” with its genius lyrics that roast any scrooge-like meanie.
 But the madcap tale captures the essence of the holiday in the forgiving spirit of little Cindy Lou Who who still believes in goodness even if the Grinches out there don’t.

 The best Christmas movie of all time was a sleeper when it was released in 1983 without much fanfare.
 Great art isn’t always recognized in its own time, but it ages well.
 A Christmas Story hits the mark because it’s got something for everyone watching—no matter their age.
 Most of us can relate to being totally misunderstood by our parents.
 Or aching for a present they just don’t want us to have—while being forced to be thankful for a dud gift.
 Like bunny footie pajamas.
 A Christmas Story is where most of us learn to never touch our tongue to a frozen flagpole.
 It’s always playing round the clock on TV right around Christmas because you can catch any scene and still enjoy.
 At times, it’s dark and cynical and then gives way to nostalgia and sentiment.
-Next up: the best Christmas movies for kids.
+Next up: check out the best Christmas cartoons to watch this holiday season.